-All graduate students must complete a research component as part of their requirements for graduation.
+All graduate students must complete a research or professional development component as part of their requirements for graduation.
 The requirement may be met through one of three options as prescribed for the individual’s approved program.
 These options are:

 - Scholarly Paper:

-A thesis is an in-depth scholarly examination of a particular topic which makes a contribution to the student’s academic field.
+A thesis is an in-depth scholarly examination of a particular topic that makes a contribution to the student’s academic field.
 The specific format of the thesis may vary by academic department.
-However, in general, a thesis is based on the examination of a hypothesis or research objective and includes the following components: an abstract, a review of literature, methods and procedures, data summary or findings from primary sources, and a discussion of the findings.
-The thesis requires approval of the supervising graduate research faculty member, the thesis committee and the Dean of the Graduate School.
+The thesis requires approval of the supervising graduate faculty member, the thesis committee, and the Dean of the Graduate School.
 An oral defense of the thesis before the thesis committee is required.
 The thesis will be submitted electronically to the Dean of the Graduate School for approval by a prearranged date.

-In submitting the scholarly paper/thesis electronically, the following conditions must be met: (1) The general graduate guidelines must be followed for general format (a copy of the approved guidelines for general format is available online or from the Graduate Office); (2) A specific manual prescribed by the department must be followed exactly for the internal format of the paper; (3) Careful attention must be given to all composition skills involved; (4) An errorless original document must be submitted electronically to the Graduate Office for final approval and; (5) Consistent typing with a uniform font must be evident for the entire scholarly paper/thesis, except that photography or reduced tables may be allowed.
+In submitting the thesis electronically, the following conditions must be met: (1) The approved graduate guidelines (available online or from the Graduate Office) must be followed for general format; (2) A specific manual prescribed by the department must be followed for the internal format of the paper; (3) Careful attention must be given to all composition skills involved; (4) An errorless original document must be submitted electronically to the Graduate Office for final approval and; (5) Consistent typing with a uniform font must be evident for the entire thesis, except for tables, charts, figures, images, photography, or similar insertions.

-With student and advisor approval, the electronic scholarly paper/thesis will be forwarded to the B.D.
+If approved, the thesis will be forwarded to the B.D.
 Owens Library.
-Binding of the scholarly paper/thesis will be the responsibility of the student.
-Each graduate program within the department should keep files of significant research completed by each master’s degree recipient.
+Binding of the thesis will be the responsibility of the student.
+Each graduate program within the department should keep files of significant research completed by their master’s degree recipients.

 A second master’s degree may be earned by completing all degree requirements for the second degree.
 If required courses for the second degree have been completed in the first degree, appropriate course substitutions will be approved by the advisor to complete the required number of graduate credit hours required for the second degree.